Closed-form approximations in multi-asset market making: Introduction

 In spite of the focus of initial papers on stock markets,\footnote{There was also from the very beginning a focus on options markets -- see for instance \cite{stoikov2009option} (cf. \cite{baldacci2019algorithmic} and \cite{el2015stochastic} for more recent papers).} the models derived from that of Avellaneda and Stoikov have been more useful to build market making algorithms in quote-driven markets: corporate bond markets based on requests for quotes, FX markets based on requests for quotes and requests for stream, etc. For stock markets or, more generally, order-driven markets with relatively low bid-ask spread to tick size ratio, many models have been proposed that depart from the original framework of Avellaneda and Stoikov in that the limit order book is modeled.
 Instances of papers proposing this type of models include those of Guilbaud and Pham \cite{guilbaud2013optimal, guilbaud2015optimal}, that of K\"uhn and Muhle-Karbe \cite{kuhn2013optimal}, that of Fodra and Pham \cite{fodra2015high} or the more recent papers by Lu and Abergel \cite{lu2018order} and Baradel, Bouchard, Evangelista, and Mounjid \cite{baradel2018optimal}.\\

 Most of the literature on optimal market making deals with single-asset models.
-However, because market making algorithms are typically built for entire portfolios, single-asset models are not sufficient to build complete algorithms, except under the unrealistic assumption that asset prices are uncorrelated.
+However, because market making algorithms are typically built for entire portfolios, single-asset models are not sufficient to build operable algorithms, except under the unrealistic assumption that asset prices are uncorrelated.
 Multi-asset extensions of the Avellaneda-Stoikov model have been proposed.
-A paper by Gu\'eant and Lehalle \cite{gueant2015general} touches upon this extension and a complete analysis for the various objective functions present in the literature can be found in \cite{gueant2017optimal} (see also the book \cite{gueant2016financial}) or in \cite{bergault2019size} in which variable sizes for the trades are considered.\\
+A paper by Gu\'eant and Lehalle \cite{gueant2015general} touches upon this extension and a complete analysis for the various objective functions present in the literature can be found in \cite{gueant2017optimal} (see also the book \cite{gueant2016financial}) or in \cite{bergault2019size} in which multiple trade sizes are also considered.\\

 Although their mathematical characterization has been known for years, computing the value function and the optimal quotes is complicated in the multi-asset case whenever the prices of the assets are correlated.
 The grid methods that are classically used to tackle the single-asset case suffer indeed from the curse of dimensionality and do not scale up to many practical multi-asset cases.
 Bergault and Guéant proposed in~\cite{bergault2019size} a factor method to reduce the dimensionality of the problem.
-Guéant and Manziuk proposed in \cite{gueant2019deep} a numerical method based on reinforcement learning techniques (an actor-critic approach in fact\footnote{Recent advances in the control of point processes (see \cite{bergault2020automatic}) might improve significantly the computation time associated with reinforcement learning techniques for solving market making problems.}).
+Guéant and Manziuk proposed in \cite{gueant2019deep} a numerical method based on reinforcement learning techniques (an actor-critic approach in fact).
 In spite of these recent advances, the computational cost of most numerical schemes will still be prohibitive for practical use for some asset classes.\\